Project Management Starter

 The aim of this short course is to enable students with limited practical experience of managing a project to become familiar with the theories and practice of project management.
 It is the ideal preparation for those wishing to gain the internationally recognised project management qualification - APM Project Fundamentals (PFQ).

 What does this course cover

-This is a preliminary course that introduces several subject areas in preparation to move on the APM Introductory Certificate course.
+This is a preliminary course that introduces several subject areas in preparation to move on to the APM Fundamentals Qualification course.

 What is a project?
 What is 'business as usual'?
 What is a business case?
 What is the project context?
 What is a stakeholder?

 Role of project manager; role of project sponsor; role project team member; role of a user;

 Team work; Conflict Management; What is project management?
 What is a project management plan?

 By the end of the course students should be familiar enough with the theories and practice of project management to enrol in the APM Project Fundamentals Qualification (PFQ) course.
 They are not covered to the same level as the APM Project Fundamentals Qualification (PFQ) course as this is a preliminary course.

 Demonstration using Smartboard through computer-linked projectors, exposition and discussion.
 One-to-one and group work.
 Through tutor-guidance and hands-on experience, the completion of the course objectives.
 There will be exercises and reflections during the course.